Mummy Makeover Surgery Cost and Procedure Information

-Depending on which procedures patients are having done, the surgeon will give advice on which position to sleep in.
+Depending on which procedures patients are having done, the surgeon will advise which position to sleep in.
 Patients may find it more comfortable to sleep propped up.
 Having extra pillows available just in case is a good idea.
 Sleeping propped up can sometimes help reduce the swelling around the surgical area, depending on its location.

 What can I expect after a mummy makeover?

 Patients will wake up gradually as the anaesthetic or sedation wears off.
-Patients may also feel drowsy for some time but this often wears off within a few hours.
+Patients may also feel drowsy for some time, but this often wears off within a few hours.
 Furthermore, patients may find that concentration and memory are not as sharp as normal.
-This is a side effect of the general anaesthetic and generally resolves within 1 to 2 days.
+This is a side effect of the general anaesthetic and generally resolves within one to two days.

 Patients will not be able to drive home after the surgery.
 Therefore, they should arrange for someone to pick them up and drive them home.
 In addition, patients may like to ask someone to stay with them for the first 24 hours after the procedure.

 The dressings will be different depending on which procedures the patient chooses to have done as part of their mummy makeover.
-The surgeon will advise patients on which dressings they will have and how long they will have to wear them for.
+The surgeon will advise patients on which dressings they will have and how long they will have to wear them.

 As each procedure in the mummy makeover is different, the recovery times for each varies too.
 Generally speaking, the amount of time patients will need to take off work will depend on the type of work they do.
 If patients have an office job, they will usually be able to return to work more quickly than if they have a job with higher levels of activity.
 Similarly, patients will be able to return to low impact activities like walking and cycling before they are able to reintroduce lifting heavy weights and doing intense aerobic activities.
 For more specific information, use the links above for each procedure.